 The basic principles behind the prison turned into more of a social experiment inspired by a meeting at Ben Franklin’s home.
 Quakers thought isolation would make rule breakers know God and remorse, but instead, it made inmates in the maximum-security prison go insane.
 They thought that complete isolation would make you feel quicker remorse and condition you to change your ways indefinitely.

 Solarity cells had skylights to let in “God’s light” a toilet, running water, heat, and a Bible.
 It wasn’t until 1913, that Pennsylvania abandoned the solitary confinement system, recognizing its failed methods.
 Eastern states adapted and altered the prison cells to accommodate more inmates per cell.
 With such a drastic change, prison guards updated their corrections methods.

 Eastern State has a few famous inmates during its almost 190 years in operation.
 Chicago’s most famous mob boss, Al Capone, served eight months for carrying a deadly weapon in a concealed manner.
 Because of his money, he was placed on the “Park Avenue Block” allowing him to furnish his cell with whatever he wanted like rugs, lamps, plants, and two skylights.

 William “Slick Willie” Sutton was serving an 11-year sentence as a famous bank robber when he unsuccessfully tried to escape by digging a tunnel with his fellow inmates in the 1940s.
 They spent a year digging a tunnel 15 feet down and exactly 100 feet long, but by the time they reached the end, they were being pulled out of the mud by officials who took them right back behind the gate.

 Experience the claims of paranormal activity in person like the guys did on Travel Channel’s Ghost Adventures at your own risk.
 If you’re truly interested in the paranormal, you can get more details about touring the prison on Eastern State’s site.

-Anyone out there consider yourself brave enough to enter the prison knowing its dark history?
+Does anyone out there consider themselves brave enough to enter the prison knowing its dark history?
 Let’s start a conversation in the comments below.